 Restaurants and bars

-Castaways' classy, put-together big sister, Shore Club, is hosting one of the fanciest Air and Water Show viewing parties, with brunch from 9am to noon and a premium open bar until 2pm.
+Castaways' classy, put-together big sister, Shore Club, is hosting one of the fanciest Air and Water Show viewing parties, with a brunch buffet and a premium open bar from 9am to 2pm.
 If you're really feeling flush, rent out a cabana in the Oasis at Shore Club.
 Tickets start at $125.

 Grab a seat and a drink at Navy Pier's outdoor beer garden and watch the Air and Water Show with a cheering crowd.
-Once the planes leave the sky, you can stick around for live music and more drinks.
+Once the planes leave the sky, you can stick around for a few more beers.

 Sit down at one of Chicago’s most scenic al fresco restaurants during either day of the Air and Water Show.
 Cafe Brauer is offering $4 beers with the purchase of any food item throughout the weekend.

 The Chicago Park District's lakefront venue hosts two days of prime views, lunch and an open bar during the Air and Water Show.
-You can snag a ticket to the party for $125—it takes place on Saturday, August 18 and Sunday, August 19 from 11am to 4pm.
+You can snag a ticket to the party for $125—it takes place on Saturday, August 17 and Sunday, August 18 from 11am to 4pm.
+If you don't need the food and just want to watch from the lawn in front of the theater, a general admission ticket will only set you back $20.

 The rooftop restaurant and bar at the Chicago Athletic Association Hotel offers some of the best views of the city—and that includes the weekend's Air and Water Show.
 Competition for a seat on the rooftop will be fierce, so show up early to snag your spot.
 When you're not staring at the planes in the sky, you can take a look at what's happening in Millennium Park.

 Joy District features New American cuisine and unique cocktails in a space with private enclosures, a rooftop deck and a late-night lounge.
-This weekend, the bar will be serving a special shareable Cool Your Jets cocktail for $24, made with Cruzan Coconut Rum, lemon liqueur and pineapple juice.
+Head to the roof to take a peek at the planes flying overhead and order a large format cocktail to share with your friends.

 North Avenue Beach is the official viewing area for the Chicago Air and Water Show, which means that it gets packed with people (and their chairs and coolers).
 If you want to watch the action from this stretch of sand, arrive early and take public transportation so you don't waste time parking your car.